-After having visited all of the surrounding countries, I was curious to what I would find in Serbia.
-For obvious reasons, many of the countries are vary of Serbia, to say the least.
+I was curious to what I would find in Serbia.
+For obvious reasons, many of the surrounding countries are vary of Serbia, to say the least.
 When I was visiting Bosnia-Herzegovina some years ago, they all but spat every time I happened to mention the name of the country.

-Even though the Yugoslav Wars were terrible, the country has seen much more conflict during the centuries.
-Being one of the oldest cities in Europe, Belgrade has been battled over in 115 wars and razed 44 times.
+The Yugoslav Wars were horrible, but Serbia has seen much more conflict during the centuries.
+Being one of the oldest cities in Europe, Belgrade has been fought over in 115 wars and razed 44 times.

 But beneath this past of stone and sorrow, there are more layers to the city.